Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Iowa State Betting Records & Stats

-- In three of seven games this season, Iowa State and its opponents have combined to total more than 136.5 points.
+- Iowa State and its opponents have gone over 136.5 combined points in three of seven games this season.

-- The average total in Iowa State's games this season is 136.4, 0.1 points fewer than this matchup's over/under.
+- Iowa State has had an average of 136.4 points in its games this season, 0.1 fewer than this matchup's total.

+- This season, Iowa State has won two out of the four games in which it has been favored.

 - The Cyclones have played as a favorite of -1600 or more once this season and won that game.